juseg/alps/articles/erosion/response-referee2.md

 > used (it was SRTM in the 2018 paper).
 This information should be provided in
 > section 2, p.
 3-4.

-TODO: The input SRTM topography was mentioned in [...] and the caption of Fig. 2.
+TODO: The input SRTM topography was mentioned in [...] and in the caption of Fig. 2.

 > The lateral constraints on valley glaciers are usually covered by a ‘form
 > factor’: how are they handled by this version of the PISM ice sheet model –